ibm-cloud-docs/resiliency/example-kp-dr-design.md

 {{site.data.keyword.attribute-definition-list}}

-# Basic DR designs for Key Protect
+# Designing DR for Key Protect
 {: #basic-kp-dr-design}

-Described here are two basic design options that can be used to provide a cross-region {{site.data.keyword.cloud_notm}} Key Protect disaster recovery solution.

-{{site.data.keyword.keymanagementservicefull}} is an important {{site.data.keyword.cloud_notm}} service.
-It helps you provision or import encrypted keys for applications for many IBM Cloud services that can be managed from a central location.
-Rather than traditional disaster recovery, Key Protect offers cross-regional resiliency through either replication or multiple key deployments.
+Protecting your {{site.data.keyword.keymanagementservicefull}} resources via a disaster recovery solution can be achieved in any number of ways.
+However, to help you create a plan, consider starting with one of the following design options for a cross-region solution.
+Then, you can modify and test the options to meet your specific disaster recovery goals.
+Disaster recovery solutions for Key Protect are slightly different than other {{site.data.keyword.cloud_notm}} services as Key Protect offers cross-regional resiliency through either replication or multiple key deployments.

-## Option One - Cross Region Resilience (replication)
+## Option 1: Cross-region resiliency (replication)
 {: #kp-dr-option-one}

-If you require a cross-region resiliency solution for Key Protect that uses replication, you must provision your Key Protect instance in one of the regions where cross-region resilience is supported (`us-south`, `jp-tok`, and `eu-de`).
+If you require a cross-region resiliency solution for Key Protect that uses replication, you must provision your Key Protect instance in one of the regions where cross-region resiliency is supported (`us-south`, `jp-tok`, and `eu-de`).
 You must also select a pricing plan that includes cross-region resiliency.

-If you do not select these regions or options, automated cross-region resilience is not available and your instance defaults to in-region resilience.
-In-region resilience means that if there is a regional Key Protect outage, access to your encryption keys fail until the region is restored, or you opt for Option Two.
+If you do not select these options, automated cross-region resiliency is not available and your instance defaults to in-region resiliency, which means that if there is a regional Key Protect outage you cannot access your encryption keys until the region is restored.

+When operating with cross-region resiliency, the service automatically replicates data to the region where it has failover support.

+If cross-region resiliency is configured, Key Protect automatically replicates data to the failover region.
+Then, if there is a region-wide disaster in which Key Protect suffers an outage, all requests can be automatically routed to the corresponding failover region.
+If the failover region is in `read-only` mode, you can't create, update, or delete keys with your affected instance.
+But, if an outage persists longer than 6 hours, write operations are automatically enabled.

-### Architecture
+### Understanding the architecture
 {: #kp-dr-architecture-option-one}

 The following diagram shows the basic architecture Key Protect uses for cross-regional resilience.
 Three regions adopt this architecture and are paired as follows: